 Aside from the pleasant sights and peaceful ambiance that come with simply wandering the neighbourhood, Anafiotika offers some of the best viewpoints in all of Athens.

-As you ascend up acropolis hill, the low walls that surround the village offer the perfect vantage point to gaze across the red roof tiles of downtown Athens and out to Mount Lycabettus.
-Visit Anafiotika as the sun begins to set for perfect photo opportunities sans tourists as the skies are illuminated in hues of red and orange.
+As you ascend up Acropolis hill, the low walls that surround the village offer the perfect vantage point to gaze across the red roof tiles of downtown Athens and out to Mount Lycabettus.
+Visit Anafiotika as the sun begins to set for perfect photo opportunities sans tourists.
+The view is almost ethereal as the skies are illuminated in hues of red and orange.

 Explore Quaint Byzantine Churches